mliakos/adBot/README.md

 - geckodriver v 0.17 (for tbselenium)
 - torbrowser binary

+**Environment Setup:**
+In order to run the script you need to install some Python and system dependencies, as well as do an essential configuration.
+For a complete environment setup, please feel free to contact me.
+I can provive a Linux Virtual Machine with everything pre-installed and ready to use.

 **_Disclaimer:  This bot was made solely for educational purposes, aiming to expose security flaws on Google's Adwords platform.
 Please test this bot on your own funded account.
 I am not responsible for any misuse of this script._**